psh0078/nn-from-scratch/README.md

 # nn-from-scratch

-implemented artificial neural network from scratch only using Numpy in order to understand how a neural network works.
+I did this project to teach myself the fundamentals of how a neural network works under the hood. implemented artificial neural network from scratch only using Numpy in order to understand how a neural network works.

 Mainly focused on: